-- Company employees are to declare any aspect relating to their health that may put them at risk while undertaking the work for which they are employed or that may be affected by the environment in which it is to be undertaken. - The Company is committed to the promotion of wellbeing in the organisation and preventing employees from being subject to undue stress whilst at work. - To the extent that is reasonably practicable, the Company will endeavour to balance job demands and pressures with individual capabilities, and to support staff suffering from stress or common mental health problems (CMHPs) such as anxiety and depression. - A personal risk assessment may be undertaken to identify the extent and causes of employees' stress, together with reasonable adjustments to support staff, including any necessary interventions to prevent and manage stress more effectively.
-Working hours may be temporarily adjusted or suitable alternative work may be offered to staff.
+- Company employees and its contractors are to declare any aspect relating to their health that may put them at risk while undertaking the work for which they are employed or that may be affected by the environment or employees or contractors in which it is to be undertaken including any conditions relevant to government guidance. - Rotec Hydraulics recognises the ill health effects associated with workplace stress and common mental health problems (CMHP) such as anxiety and depression. - The Company is committed to the promotion of wellbeing in the organisation and preventing employees from being subject to undue stress whilst at work. - To the extent that is reasonably practicable, the Company will endeavour to balance job demands and pressures with individual capabilities, and to support staff suffering from stress or common mental health problems (CMHPs) such as anxiety and depression. - The following arrangements are in place;